Guide to Downsizing for Retirees

 Consideration #2: What kind of retirement lifestyle do you want to live?

-As the average lifespan continues to rise, many Americans will outlive their savings by a decade, on average, according to the World Economic Forum.
+As the average lifespan continues to rise, many Americans may outlive their savings.
 Given this uncertainty, you might need to re-evaluate your lifestyle to determine the best way to allocate your finances.

 Consider what’s most important to you in a retirement lifestyle.
 Perhaps you’d like to travel more, or pursue new hobbies.
 Downsizing for retirees can be a great way to free up more capital, while allowing you the flexibility to finance other aspects of your retirement.
 At the same time, it’s important to budget accordingly so that you don’t risk overspending on non-fixed expenses.